iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.1.0/report.md

 > Destroys your battery.
 I now have to charge my battery 3 times a day because of this app.
 It's insane how much battery it uses.<br> :date: __2020-05-19 07:57:16__

-> I've had this app installed for a few weeks, this weekend I noticed battery usage of 13.3% in two hours.
-I did a phone reboot, recharged and tested again.
-Battery use at 15% for this application, I have removed the app until this issue can be resolved.<br> :date: __2020-05-10 19:00:10__

-> Good intentions, but battery hog!
-This thing is a background app, so why does it use the most battery of any app?
-It sucks up 150% of the battery compared to apps I do actively use a lot!
-Dead phones don't trace -- they'll need to address this in order to get people on board.<br> :date: __2020-05-09 22:03:36__

 #### 1-star reviews